chrisnager/crafted-css/README.md

 - Avoid over-qualified selectors when possible. (e.g. Use `.btn` instead of `a.btn`)
 - Make your code is future-proof and easily editable for the next developer that will be working on it.
 - A note on shorthand, be explicit.
 If an element only needs `padding-bottom: 0;`, do not use the shorthand property `padding: 0`.
 It may come back to bite you later on because you'll need to overwrite CSS that shouldn't have been there in the first place.
-- When debuggingyour CSS, remove code rather than add more.
+- When debugging your CSS, remove code rather than add more.